Ayfri/Basic-CommandHandler/README.md

 | --------------------------- | ------------------------------------ |
 | commands                    | Enmap Object.                        |
 | writeFile( Path, JSObject ) | Safely save your JSObject in a JSON. |

-#### This project will not receive updates (unless bugs fixes) because I'm working on a new fresh Command Handler with Classes.
-This Command Handler is very old, and I have progressed a lot since.